Uberspace/lab/source/guide_nextcloud.rst

 Nextcloud Talk
 --------------

-To can enable video/audio calls in your instance, install and enable the "Talk" app in the admin interface.
+To enable video/audio calls in your instance, install and enable the "Talk" app in the admin interface.
 If the web installation fails, install the app manually in your shell:

 ::